ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 c.
 Alexa skill (use zip to compress and upload to lambda) https://github.com/sheldon123z/Alexa-esp32freeRTOS-EFR32BG13-Bluetooth-mesh-project.git
 d.
 Light and Swtich applications are the demo applications

+# To-do
+Port EFR32 on Amazon FreeRTOS.
+And then we can interface to AWS IoT by using the combination of EFR32+WGM160P.

 # Conclusion:
 This project uses multiple protocols and Amazon AWS services.
 It breaks the limitation between the Zigbee embedded smart speaker and Bluetooth mesh embedded smart devices and realizes voice control.
 Although it is just a brief demonstration, it reveals the potential of multi-platform cooperation and smart automation.